qawolf/qawolf/docs/docs/edit_a_test.md

 ---
-id: add_steps_to_existing_tests
+id: edit_a_test
-title: 📝 Add Steps to Existing Tests
+title: 📝 Edit a Test
 ---

 As your application changes, you may want to update the steps in an existing test.
 Rather than create a new test from scratch, you can use QA Wolf to add steps to your existing code.